RubenGres/RubenGres/README.md

 ## ✨ Welcome to my little corner of the interwebs ✨

 I'm a cloud engineer for the French National Institute of Geographic and Forest Information
-I [3D model on Blender](https://www.instagram.com/retronyme/) and sometimes make [video games](https://ohmlet.itch.io/) with friends
+I [3D model on Blender](https://www.instagram.com/retronyme/) and sometimes build [video games](https://ohmlet.itch.io/) with friends
-I build small generative AI apps over at [koll.ai](https://koll.ai)
+I also make small generative AI apps over at [koll.ai](https://koll.ai)

 ### Some projects that I'm most proud of:
 - [Seg2Map](https://github.com/RubenGres/Seg2Sat): Draw a map and let the AI generate it for you